Vihaan3/Optimizer-God/README.md

-Implementing slgihtly simplified versions of most of the big optimizers as I assume they're implemented in Pytorch.
+Implementing slgihtly simplified versions of most of the big optimizers as they're implemented in Pytorch (based on Pytorch documentation).